IF I SEEK US

 As if seeing into the future, Kant had defined a way of defending God against Darwin and Freud.
 He had seen the dangers of attempting to carve out some specialized niche for him amid the truths of this world—science would only come along and mock those as it had mocked the physics of transubstantiation and the cosmologies of geocentrism.
 To define God in the world was to condemn him to a permanent retreat in the face of the rigor of scientific analysis.
 The world of the senses was at the mercy of science.

-[Commentary] Herein lies the real challenge and the real solution, to define God in a MORE meaningful way than either through nature and the world OR through tradition.
+[Commentary] Herein lies the real challenge and the real solution, to define God in a MORE meaningful and adequate way than either through nature, the world OR through tradition.

 But, in expelling him from the world of the senses, Kant had created a figure far removed from the immanent and effective God of the Middle Ages.
 Instead of the master of the benign fabric which placed a farm worker in the stained glass of a cathedral whose totality was an architectural vision of the intellectual unity of creation, there was the infinitely more subtle revelation of God in the deep structure of the human soul.